-In keeping with the mandate of the Board, we continued activities aimed at ensuring that the ICAC was represented at international fora and meetings during 2016.
-During the first quarter of the year, our Chief Executive Officer, Misha Lobban Clarke, attended the IFAC Annual Chief Executives Forum held in New York from February 29 - March 1, 2016 and, as President, I represented the ICAC at the IFAC Board meeting on March 3-4.
-Also attending the IFAC Board Meeting was ICAC Vice President, Anthony Pierre.
-Both meetings facilitated discussions on critical matters relating to the accountancy profession and the ways in which IFAC can play a greater role in enhancing the quality of the profession globally.
+On behalf of the ICAC Board, I record appreciation In keeping with the mandate of the Board, we to Olivia Kirtley, Immediate Past President, IFAC for her outstanding contribution to the global continued activities aimed at ensuring that the accountancy profession during her term as ICAC was represented at international fora and President.
+Being the first female President of IFAC, meetings during 2016.
+During the first quarter she effectively led the organization and has left a of the year, our Chief Executive Officer, Misha Lobban Clarke, attended the IFAC Annual Chief positive mark on both IFAC and the accountancy Executives Forum held in New York from February profession globally.
+The ICAC also extends heartfelt 29 - March 1, 2016 and, as President, I represented congratulations to Rachel Grimes on her election the ICAC at the IFAC Board meeting on March 3-4. as President of IFAC.
+We pledge our support as she Also attending the IFAC Board Meeting was ICAC leads the organization in her new role.
+Vice President, Anthony Pierre.
+Both meetings facilitated discussions on critical matters relating GOVERNANCE to the accountancy profession and the ways in which IFAC can play a greater role in enhancing • Governance Review & Institutional Strengthening the quality of the profession globally.